elastic/package-registry/ASSETS.md

 The `manifest.yml` contains the information about the pacakge.
 It can contain the following entries:

-* name: Name of the integration (required)
+* name: Name of the package (required)
-* description: Description of the integration (required)
+* description: Description of the package (required)
-* version: Version of the integration (required)
+* version: Version of the package (required)
-* categories: List of categories this integration falls under.
+* categories: List of categories this package falls under.
 The available categories still need to be defined.
-* requirement: Requirement is an object that contains all the requirements for the stack versions of this integration.
+* requirement: Requirement is an object that contains all the requirements for the stack versions of this package.
 Inside it contains an entry for each possible service which then can contain `version.min` and `version.max`.
 Other requirements might be added here like dependency on a specific Elasticsearch plugin / ingest pipeline if needed.
 In the past this was needed for geo and user_agent as they were not installed by default.

 An example manifest might look as following: